-When the carbon monoxide emits from the golf cart, it reacts with other types of pollutants already in the air.
-This creates a layer of ozone close to the ground.
+When the carbon monoxide emits from the golf cart, it reacts with other types of pollutants already in the air creating a layer of ozone close to the ground.

 The good news is the level of carbon monoxide in the air in most places is small-not harmful to people or the environment.
 However, some of the major cities in Australia have much higher levels of carbon monoxide.

-The carbon monoxide in these areas has the ability to be potentially harmful.
+The carbon monoxide in these areas can be potentially harmful.

 Carbon Monoxide Poisoning